 (from the Doug Quick Collection)

-In 1960 KSTL had an FM sister station at 98.1 and 76,000 watts.
-Both AM and FM were simulcast operations from a transmitter sight in East St. Louis.
-Around 1967 the station was sold to Foreground Music, Inc. It's not known what the format was then, but by the early 1970's the station was sold to Bartell Broadcasting which changed the format to a Top 40 format with a call letter change to KSLQ, or Super-Q. The studios by then were located in Clayton and under Bartell, the power of the station was increased to 100,000 watts.
+In 1960, KSTL had an FM sister station at 98.1 and 76,000 watts.
+AM and FM were simulcast operations from a transmitter site in East St. Louis.
+Around 1967, the station was sold to Foreground Music, Inc. It's unknown what the format was then, but by the early 1970s, the station was sold to Bartell Broadcasting, which changed it to a Top 40 format with a call letter change to KSLQ, or Super-Q. The studios by then were located in Clayton, and under Bartell, the station's power was increased to 100,000 watts.

-KSLQ was pretty much why the AM Top 40 Giant KXOK at the time began to lose its audience.
+KSLQ was pretty much why the AM Top 40 Giant KXOK began to lose its audience at the time.
 The format was a tight blend of pop top 40 hits and high personality jocks, with great jingles, promotions, and a processed sound which was far and wide better than the AM KXOK.

-By 1979, the appeal of top 40 began to weaken, and the competition of other contemporary stations doing more targeted formats began to take a toll.
-In 1979 the station switched to a more lighter format which was billed as "between Rock and a Soft Place."
-By 1982 the call letters were changed to KYKY when it was doing a love songs format.
-Now it's adult contemporary Y 98FM owned by CBS.
+By 1979, the appeal of the top 40 began to weaken, and the competition from other contemporary stations doing more targeted formats began to take a toll.
+In 1979, the station switched to a lighter format billed as "between Rock and a Soft Place."
+By 1982, the call letters were changed to KYKY when it was doing a love songs format.
+Now, it's adult contemporary Y98FM, owned by CBS.

-The premiere Top 40 CHR FM station in St. Louis.
-This one is from December of 1973.
-High energy, high personality, jingles, and certainly more "hip" in the early '70s than AM rival KXOK.
+The premier Top 40 CHR FM station in St. Louis.
+This one is from December 1973.
+It was high energy, high personality, and jingles, and certainly more "hip" in the early '70s than AM rival KXOK.

 (YouTube)

-From 1976 a KSLQ radio montage, a sampling of the sounds of Super-Q from an entire day of broadcasting.
+From 1976, here is a KSLQ radio montage, a sampling of the sounds of Super-Q from an entire day of broadcasting.

 (YouTube)